Ceramics designers create designs for a range of pottery objects that are then made by shaping and firing clay

 Making speculative approaches to prospective employers, (e.g. heads of design at the major ceramics companies), for in-house design positions or freelance commissions is essential to your job search strategy.
-Include work in your portfolio that demonstrates you can work in the company's existing style as well as offer new ideas.
+Include work in your portfolio that demonstrates that you can work in the company's existing style, as well as offer new ideas.

-Many in-house ceramics designers work for long-established companies such as:
+Many in-house ceramics designers work for long-established companies, such as:

-- Royal Crown Derby;
+- Royal Crown Derby